Fineness: Volume

 However, this system of calculation gives only the mass of pure gold contained in an alloy.
 The term 18-carat gold means that the alloy's mass consists of 75% of gold and 25% of other metals.
 The quantity of gold by volume in a less-than-24-carat gold alloy differs according to the alloys used.
 For example, knowing that standard 18-carat yellow gold consists of 75% gold, 12.5% silver and the remaining 12.5% of copper (all by mass), the volume of pure gold in this alloy will be 60% since gold is much denser than the other metals used: 19.32 g/cm^{3} for gold, 10.49 g/cm^{3} for silver and 8.96 g/cm^{3} for copper.

+Density

+To find approximate metal purity divide the weight of your metal (dry weight) by the weight after it's been submerged completely in water (wet weight) and check the density range.